FIWARE/tutorials.Historic-Context-Flume/README.md

 ```

-The `postgres` container is listening on a single port:
+The `historic-db-postgres` container is listening on a single port:

 * Port `5432` is the default port for a PostgreSQL server.
 It has been exposed so you can also run the `pgAdmin4` tool to display database data if you wish

-The `postgres` container is driven by environment variables as shown:
+The `historic-db-postgres` container is driven by environment variables as shown:

 | Key             |Value.    |Description                    |
 |-----------------|----------|-------------------------------|